Breast Milk is Environmentally Friendly — Formula isn’t

 The environmental impact of formula

-Industrial manufacture of baby milk contributes to waste disposal, pressure on natural resources, climate change, overpopulation and over burdened health care:
+Industrial manufacture of baby milk contributes to waste disposal, pressure on natural resources, fuel consumption, overpopulation and over burdened health care:

-A big issue facing the planet is domestic and industrial waste disposal for example there are over 200 million tonnes of waste to dispose of each year in the UK alone2.
-A particular concern is the amount of plastic waste which is difficult to recycle and takes hundreds of years to decompose 3.
-Plastic pollution is increasingly contaminating the world’s oceans and it has recently been discovered that even the rain contains microplastics4.
+A big issue facing the planet is domestic and industrial waste disposal for example there are over 190 million tonnes of waste to dispose of each year in the UK alone2.
+A particular concern is the amount of plastic waste which is difficult to recycle and takes hundreds of years to decompose3 Plastic pollution is increasingly contaminating the world’s oceans and even the rain contains microplastics.4

-How does infant formula contribute to waste pollution?
+How does infant formula contribute to waste disposal?

 • Packaging waste.
 The formula industry produces millions of disposable cans of formula, single use plastic containers for ready-to-use formula, paper labels and promotional leaflets and requires millions of silicone teats and plastic baby bottles.
 An editorial in The British Medical Journal explains: